isomerpages/astar-srion/_2025-conference/Speakers' Biographies.md

 variant: tiptap
 description: ""
 ---
-<p><em>The program is still being finalised, and will be provided closer to the conference date.</em>
+<p><em>The program is currently being finalized and will be available closer to the conference date.</em>
 </p>
 <h1>Speakers' Biographies</h1>
 <h3>Keynote Speakers</h3>